 “The notion of the new father who enjoys a close bond with his children is not as new as many imagine in modern Britain.
 Today there is sometimes more emotional intimacy and closeness than in the past, but a tender and enduring love between fathers and their children was well established in Victorian and Edwardian times,” says Steve Humphries, producer of A Century of Fatherhood series that recently aired on BBC.

 I enjoyed reading The Myth of the Tyrannical Dad, by Steve Humphries because it educated me about fatherhood over the past 100 years.
-Similar to The Daddy Shift by Jeremy Adam Smith & Evolution of Dad by Dana Glazer, the Century of Fatherhood Project, is a 3-part series on BBC, aimed to dispel myths about fatherhood and educate us that involved fatherhood is nothing new.
+Similar to The Daddy Shift by Jeremy Adam Smith and Evolution of Dad by Dana Glazer, the Century of Fatherhood Project, is a 3-part series on BBC, aimed to dispel myths about fatherhood and educate us that involved fatherhood is nothing new:

 I have not had the opportunity to view the BBC Fatherhood Series, but it seems clear that fathers have always been involved, interested, and caring about their kids.
 It’s fantastic to see more recent universal projects out there for dads (and all parents) to provide the history and background on fatherhood.
 Dads seek knowledge too about perfecting our craft so we can become better fathers.